simon-crosby/pleco-generated-user-dictionary/README.md

 Features:

 - 18K words, hundreds of thousands of example sentences
-- Covers entire HSK vocabulary list
+- Covers entire HSK vocabulary list (including the 7-9 levels)
 - Includes examples for thousands of Chengyu

 Usage: